April 30 – May 2, 2023 at Graduate Annapolis Hotel, 126 West St, Annapolis, MD 21401

 Lunch with Visionary Keynote Briefing

-Chief Information Officer, Office of the Chief Information Officer, U.S. Department of Energy (invited)
+Chief Artificial Intelligence Officer, Office of the Chief Information Officer, Office of the Assistant Secretary for Administration, U.S. Department of Health and Human Services

 Breakout Sessions – Cyber and AI Tracks